CommandRunner/command-runner/README.md

 2. **Prepare Command Playbook**
    - Edit `commands.txt` to add your frequently used commands (one per line)
    - An example format is provided in commands.txt, edit it to your liking.
-   - Make sure all the tools you'd like to use are already installed on your system and on path.
    - The commands.txt file should be in the same directory as the script otherwise it won't load your commands.

 ---